lorforlinux/docs.beagleboard.io/intro/support/getting-started.rst

 If using an original BeagleBone or PocketBeagle, you are done.

 .. note::
-    If using BeagleBone Black, BeagleBone Blue, BeagleBone AI, BeagleBone AI-64 or other board with on-board eMMC flash and you desire to write the image to your on-board eMMC, you'll need to follow the instructions at http://elinux.org/Beagleboard:BeagleBoneBlack_Debian#Flashing_eMMC.
+    If using BeagleBone Black, BeagleBone Blue, BeagleBone AI, BeagleBone AI-64, BeaglePlay or other board with on-board eMMC flash and you desire to write the image to your on-board eMMC, you'll need to follow the instructions at http://elinux.org/Beagleboard:BeagleBoneBlack_Debian#Flashing_eMMC.
-    When the flashing is complete, all 4 USRx LEDs will be steady on or off.
-The latest Debian flasher images automatically power down the board upon completion.
+    When the flashing is complete, all 4 USRx LEDs will be steady off and possibly power down the board upon completion.
 This can take up to 45 minutes.
 Power-down your board, remove the SD card and apply power again to finish.

 Start your Beagle
 *****************